Lecturers

 Juliane Stork (born 1991 in Berlin) is the John S. Mbiti Research Fellow at the Research Programme for Religious Communities and Sustainable Development.
 She pursues a PhD on "The Production of Theology in African Independent Christianity - the Case of Ecology in the Zion Christian Church in South Africa".

-• van Wyk, Tanya
+• Tanya van Wyk

 University of Pretoria (South Africa)